+In other words, the drift of the $\mu$-walk on $X$ is almost everywhere well defined and equal to the expectation of the drift cocycle $\sigma$ for the probability measure $\lambda_{0}\otimes \mu$.

-Section 1 strengthens this conclusion under the assumption that the fundamental $D$ has compact boundary : the drift is null at every point in $X_{0}$ whose $\Gamma_{\mu}$-orbit is infinite, and can be computed explicitely otherwise.
-In particular it is well-defined for every starting point and typically null.
-The proof relies on the classification of probability stationnary measures given by Benoist-Quint in \cite{BQII}.
+\Cref{sec2} strengthens this conclusion under the more precise assumption that the cusps of the base $X_{0}$ are not unfolded in the cover $X$ (see Figure 1).
+In this case, the drift is null at every point in $X_{0}$ whose $\Gamma_{\mu}$-orbit is infinite, and can be computed explicitly otherwise.
+In particular it is well-defined, explicit for \emph{every starting point}, and null outside of a countable subset of $X_{0}$.
+This result draws a sharp contrast with the usual law of large numbers on $\R^d$ where the drift depends strongly on the law of increment.
+The proof relies on the classification of stationary probability measures given by Benoist-Quint \cite{BQII}.

 \begin{thderiv1}